The Philippine Embassy in Berlin

 The increase to PHP 50,000 in the allowable amount of Philippine currency brought in or out of the Philippines took effect on 15 September 2016, per Bangko Sentral ng Pilipinas Circular No. 922, series of 2016, dated 23 August 2016, titled “The Amendments of the Rules on Cross-Border Transfer of Local Currency”.

+International Passenger Service Charge (IPSC) for exempt passengers is not included in computing the amount of pesos brought to or from the Philippines.
 Any excess amount not covered by specific written BSP authorization is subject to confiscation by the Philippine Bureau of Customs.

 Manual of Regulations on Foreign Exchange Transactions